Luthaf/Jumos.jl/doc/simulations/steps.rst

 Integrate
 ^^^^^^^^^

-Using the forces, one can now integrate the Newton's equations of motions.
+Using the forces, one can now integrate Newton's equations of motions.
-The greatest variety of algorithm exists here: from simple volecity-Verlet to complex multi-timestep RESPA algorithm.
+The greatest variety of algorithm exists here: from simple velocity-Verlet to complex multi-timestep RESPA algorithm.
 At the end, postions and velocities are updated to the new step.